OpenSlides/OpenSlides/INSTALL.md

 The `setup` command generates a Docker Compose YAML file (default filename:
 `docker-compose.yml`) with the container configuration for all services.
 This step can be configured with a (second) YAML formated setup configuration file.
+All options in the [defaults file](https://github.com/OpenSlides/openslides-manage-service/blob/main/pkg/config/default-config.yml) can be used to configure the setup.

 E. g. create a file `my-config.yml` with the following content: